Skip to main content

 Image Source: bird.com

-With the new Bird CRM platform, the company is expanding into a full customer engagement solution for marketing, sales, and payments across channels like SMS, WhatsApp, and email.
+With the new Bird CRM platform, the company is expanding into a full customer engagement solution for marketing, sales, and payments on different messaging channels like SMS, WhatsApp, and email.

 What Is Textellent?